MakeSchool-Tutorials/Breakout-Unity/P06-Breakout/content.md

 slug: challenges
 ---

-That’s it!
-Now you know how to make breakout
+Now that you've gone on a tour of Breakout, you should better understand how the game was made.
+If you're feeling adventurous, here are some challenges.

 **Challenges**